Offensive Player of the Week

-LAURINBURG — Tyler Smith is a 6-foot 7-inch senior at Scotland High School.
-He is also one the starting offensive lineman, wearing No. 75, for the Fighting Scots this season and has been named this week’s Offensive Player of the Week.
+LAURINBURG — Khalil Smith is a 5-foot 7-inch senior at Scotland High School.
+He is one of the starting running backs and slot receivers, wearing No. 4, for the Fighting Scots this season and has been named this week’s Offensive Player of the Week.

 Each Friday, the Exchange will feature one offensive, one defensive and one special teams player from the Fighting Scots, chosen by the coaches, to be the Players of the Week.

-Tyler is one of the anchors of the offensive line playing left tackle.
-The role of the offensive lineman if often understated, but Tyler along with the other members of the line protect Scots quarterback Warren Bell and make holes for Scots running backs Zamir White and Syheam “Smiley” McQueen to score a combined 20 rushing touchdowns this season.
+Khalil led the Fighting Scots with three touchdowns against Hoke on Friday.
+Khalil had three carries for 44 yards and two touchdowns to go along with a 49-yard catch-and-run pass for his third touchdown.

-“Tyler has had a great start to his senior campaign” said head coach Richard Bailey.
-“He is a physical presence on our offensive line.”
+“Khalil did a great job running our jets this week,” said head coach Richard Bailey.
+“He is an explosive player in space.”

-The 300-pound senior is undecided on where he wants to attend college in the fall but plans to pursue a degree in nursing.
-Tyler hopes to play sports in college while he works towards becoming a registered nurse.
+The 155-pound senior plans to attend North Carolina Central University in the fall and major in sports medicine.
+Khalil hopes to play sports in college, while he pursues a career as an engineer.

-When asked what is favorite memory of playing sports was Tyler said beating Richmond last season on his birthday.
+When asked what is favorite memory of playing sports was Khalil said playing football on Friday nights.

-He is most looking forward to helping the Scots win a state championship.
+He is most looking forward to ending the season with a 4A state championship ring.

 Amber Hatten can be reached at 910-506-3170.